 There are three main ways to build a website:

-However, this takes significant technical knowledge.
+However, it requires significant technical knowledge.
 For this reason, building a site from scratch is really only a realistic option if you have an in-house web designer.

 Template-based systems are usually quite easy to use.
 They’re often called 'site creators' or 'site builders'.
 A starter package from a web hosting company will cost from £10 a month.
 Many pieces of website building software also include templates to build a site.